 Differences by sex and sex-and-age group were varied (table 1).
 Women had higher total and LDL cholesterol (especially at older age groups), atherogenic dyslipidemia prevalence, BMI, and received more frequently hypotensive medications, but had lower CKD-EPI.
 Men, instead, had higher prevalence of smoking and microalbuminuria, higher concentrations of triglycerides and remnant cholesterol, and higher DBP, but lower HDL cholesterol.
 Although globally T2DM prevalence was not different in men and women, T2DM was more prevalent in EA and MA women (16.4 vs. 13.6%, and 27.8 vs. 22.5%, compared to men, respectively), and the opposite trend was observed for YO and MVO women (25.2 vs. 29.2%, and 22.5.8 vs. 25.1%, compared to men, respectively).
 Statin treatment was also more prevalent in EA and MA women (29.5 vs. 20.7%, and 40.3 vs. 35.0%, respectively).

-Age group, sex, and first cardiovascular territory affected during follow-up
+Age group, sex, and cardiovascular territory

 Table 2 and supplementary figure 1A show number of individuals from the overall at risk baseline population who suffered a first cardiovascular event during the study period and the vascular territory affected.
 Coronary heart disease represented 39 and 40.1% of total events in Y and EA individuals, respectively, and decreased progressively to 18.3% in individuals aged 75 and above.
 The opposite trend was observed for heart failure as the first manifestation of CVD, ranging from 45.5% of all incident events in the oldest MVO to 12.6% in the youngest Y group.
 Cerebrovascular disease followed a similar, although less evident, pattern to that observed in coronary heart disease, with higher proportion of cerebrovascular events in the Y (32.1%) and lowest (24.4%) in the MVO group.
 Finally, the proportion of peripheral artery disease events was similar in most of the age groups (16.3-21.9%) and lowest in the MVO (12%).